riboviz/example-datasets/README.md

 ## annotation files

-Annotation files (.fasta files of transcript/extended-ORF sequences, .gff files that describe the CDS/ORF position within the fasta file), should be placed within
+Annotation files (.fasta files of transcript/extended-ORF sequences, .gff files that describe the CDS/ORF position within the fasta file), should be placed within the `annotation` subdirectory of the genus directory.

+Give your annotation files helpful names, that include the species name and other distinguishing features such as the length of fixed-width flanking regions (approximate UTRs) or an annotation source.

+### checking annotation files

-They should be checked with [check_fasta_gff.py](https://github.com/riboviz/riboviz/blob/master/riboviz/tools/check_fasta_gff.py), which currently checks if start and stop codons are as expected.
+They should be checked with [check_fasta_gff.py](https://github.com/riboviz/riboviz/blob/master/riboviz/tools/check_fasta_gff.py).
+This checks the match between .gff and .fasta, by checking that each CDS annotated in the .gff:
+* corresponds to a sequence in the .fasta
+* begins with a start codon
+* ends with a stop codon
+* contains no internal stop codons

 This can be run as follows:

 ```console
 $ python -m riboviz.tools.check_fasta_gff -f FASTA -g GFF